Deep-Symmetry/beat-link-trigger/README.md

 > the XDJ-RX does not actually implement the protocol:
 >
 > &ldquo;The LINK on the RX [and RX2] is ONLY for linking to rekordbox
-> on your computer or a router with WiFi to connect rekordbox mobile.
+> on your computer or a router with Wi-Fi to connect rekordbox mobile.
 > It can not exchange LINK data with other CDJs or DJMs.&rdquo;

 While these techniques appear to work for us so far, there are many